mosbth/mos-theme-no-two/README.md

 Includes and addons

-`incl` any include files used to extend theme.
+`lessphp` any include files used to extend theme.
-`incl/less.inc.php` less PHP compiler.
+`lessphp/less.inc.php` less PHP compiler.

 JavaScript